-Reverse The process of planning, implementing, and control… can be defined as a See Secure Electronic Transaction. of practices and processes designed to manage A customer returning goods to the manufacturer.
-Go… and shipments of products from the point of sale to the manufacturer for repair, recycling or disposal in the most cost-effective manner .
+Reverse logistics can be defined as a set of practices and processes designed to manage returns and shipments of products from the point of sale to the manufacturer for repair, recycling or disposal in the most cost-effective manner .

-The boom in See Electronic Commerce. companies has had a direct impact on logistics and has forced companies to update their strategies and processes to remain competitive.
+The boom in e-commerce companies has had a direct impact on logistics and has forced companies to update their strategies and processes to remain competitive.
 In the case of reverse logistics, the customers who bought items on the Internet carry out the returns directly.

 Reverse logistics can be viewed from two different angles:

 - Entrepreneurial: Returns logistics is about managing the increasing number of returned items that need to be re-stocked with the company.

 - Ecological: One of the goals of reverse logistics is to minimize the environmental impact of business activity.
 With this in mind, companies are developing products and processes that are generally less harmful to the environment.